The next GSR is scheduled to be run on October 14th 2024.

-Support for the 1200 km options is designed for the ride to be completed in 80 to 90 hours (giving maximum sleep and enjoyment); however it is possible to complete the ride in about 65 hours if the 6:00 pm evening start is chosen.
+Support at Controls for the 1200 km options is designed for the ride to be completed in 80 to 90 hours (giving maximum sleep and enjoyment).

 Also available (at extra cost):

-Yes, the event limit (constrained by the sleeping/eating facilities at the overnight controls) is 120.
-Also, there are limits on the number of riders per start time.
+Yes, the event limit (constrained by the sleeping/eating facilities at the overnight controls) is 60.
+Also, there are limits on the number of riders per wave (15).

-Check the Terms and Conditions when entering for the event.
-The schedule for reimbursements will be clearly outlined.
+Check the general Terms and Conditions when entering for Audax Australia events.

 Cycling from Melbourne to Anglesea can be done by riding down either side of Port Philip Bay.
 While the eastern side of the bay involves a longer ride of around 160km to get to Anglesea, the route from Melbourne to Sorrento, with a ferry from Sorrento to Queenscliff and then a coastal ride to Anglesea, is arguably much more picturesque as compared to the relatively flat, boring and higher traffic route through Geelong.

 Cycling from Geelong is a shorter 40km ride, you can get to Geelong by train with your bike (see below).

 Many local Melbourne riders and volunteers will be heading to Anglesea, and it is expected that they will be able to transport additional passengers, luggage and bikes.
 You can put your thumb out for a ride with one of our volunteers via an email to email@example.com.